reshamas/reshamas.github.io/_posts/2018-10-17-the-revolution-will-not-be-televised-but-you-might-catch-some-updates-on-twitter.md

 ### Natalie Villalobos:  Women Techmakers Program & Updates
 Natalie has been at Google for 9 years and is the Global Head of Women Techmakers.

 Natalie mentioned the phrase **"The revolution will not be televised"** as an analogy to the community events of empowering and advancing women in tech.
 Women Techmaker leads are having a significant impact on their community at the grassroots level, and that activity, leadership and programming will have a ripple effect to impact a million women positively.
-Women Techmakers will be the driver of that million with these 3 actions:
+Women Techmakers will be the driver of that million with this advice:
 1. Join
 2. Thrive
 3. Lead